syncfusion-content/windowsforms-docs/WindowsForms/ListView/CheckBoxSelection.md

 ---
 layout: post
-title: CheckBoxSelectionMode
+title: CheckBox SelectionMode in Windows Forms ListView | Syncfusion
-description: This section explains about the CheckBoxSelectionMode support in SfListView.
+description: This section explains about the CheckBox SelectionMode support in Syncfusion ListView (SfListView) control, and more.
 platform: windowsforms
 control: SfListView
 documentation: ug
 ---

-# Check Box Selection
+# Check Box Selection in Windows Forms ListView (SfListView)
 The SfListView supports loading the checkBox to each item that allows the user to check or uncheck the corresponding item.
 You can display the check box in each item by setting the [SfListView.ShowCheckBoxes](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.ListView.SfListView.html#Syncfusion_WinForms_ListView_SfListView_ShowCheckBoxes) property to true.

 {% tabs %}